 We want everything in one single document.
 Don’t attach multiples files – that will be an instant reject.

 Make one Word document.
-Use Times New Roman, 12 point, double-line spaced.
+Use Times New Roman, 12 point, double-line spaced, left aligned.
 Include page numbers.
 Use page breaks for clarity if you like.
 Make sure chapter headings and section breaks are clear; centred, left, right, whatever.

 Include the following, in the following order, in your one document: